Holmbrg/ALLY---AI-Assistant/README.md

 I personally recommend using the shortcut 'win + shift + s', this allows you to mark exactly the part you want examined.
 You can even write in, say, a word document, what you want for it to do, use said shortcut, mark what you want done and it will respond to that specifically.
 Keep in mind, if you take screenshots of your entire screen, it will look at all possible words on the screen.
 This might interfere with the response.
+Sometimes, when starting up the program after your PC has been closed or restarted, it might not work first time starting it.
+The fix here is simple;
+1) If the cmd window does not open at all upon clicking the shortcut, firstly make sure your are using the correct shortcut, secondly, locate the .ahk files and double left click them, then try again.
+2) If the cmd window does pop up, but the loading screen is very slow, or doesnt come up, close the cmd window, wait a second, and start it again, then it should work.

 Extra note; It is possible to run the code using open source methods, i choose not to for quality purposes, and so you don't need a very strong computer to run it.